cassian-bot/cassian/README.md

 ## Deploy to Gigalixir

-### Note

-As Heroku as the same config of buildpacks as Gigalixir, this could theoretically be deployed on Heroku the same way.
+**Note**: As Heroku as the same config of buildpacks as Gigalixir, this could theoretically be deployed on Heroku the same way.

-- End note

 Gigalixir uses buildpacks just like Heroku.
 Currently the bot has buildpacks set and it is almost ready to be deployed.
 You'll just have to set a couple of variables.
 It's easy to set them.
 You can either set them via the the panel on Gigalixir or: